-All required physical facilities in schools provided and Consumable facilities in schools replenished i.
-Provide Training in techniques of mentoring/peers approach to the teachers
+Provision of all required physical facilities in the schools and replenishment of consumable facilities i.
+Provide Training in techniques of mentoring/peers approach to the teachers.

 - i.
 Prepare list of physical facilities required in schools - ii.
 Prepare a scheme along with estimated cost of the items included in the list - iii.
 Submit the scheme along with the cost to the DOS i.
 Conduct regular meetings of staff and head teachers in all schools